nazar-pc/php-markdown-next/readme.md

 Version numbers are of the form *major*.*minor*.*patch*.

-The public API of PHP Markdown consist of the two parser classes `Markdown` and `MarkdownExtra`, their constructors, the `transform` and `defaultTransform` functions and their configuration variables.
+The public API of PHP Markdown Next consist of the parser class `MarkdownNext`, its constructor, the `transform` and `defaultTransform` methods and their configuration variables.
 The public API is stable for a given major version number.
 It might get additions when the minor version number increments.

 **Protected members are not considered public API.** This is unconventional and deserves an explanation.
 Incrementing the major version number every time the underlying implementation of something changes is going to give nonessential version numbers